 Michelin stars aside San Sebastián’s answer to tapas is known as ‘pintxos,’ which literally means ‘spike’ and when you’ll visit these bars you’ll know why.
 It comes with many traditions; one such quirk is to throw your used napkins on the floor by the bar.
 The reasons for this is simple; keep the dining area clean for more pintxos.
 It’s a sure fire indication for passers-by to assess whether the food is good or not.
 Lots of napkins = exemplary pintxos!
 Others include pairing your pintxos with a young fruity white wine (sometimes just weeks old or generally months old) called ‘txakoli’ pronounced ‘chakoli’.
 It’s poured from a height to aerate the wine giving it that extra fizz.
 (I’ll come back to that later).
 Of course eating pintxos isn’t just limited to one type of drink, there is an abundance of wine and cidre to pick from.
-One more important point to note is the the pintxos code of honour which you must adhere to – when paying the bill tell your barman how many pieces you have eaten and don’t take advantage as it’s criminal!
+One more important point to note is that the pintxos code of honour is honesty; when paying the bill tell your barman how many pieces you have eaten and don’t take advantage as it’s criminal!
 I could rattle on for ages but here are the bars I visited – hopefully this will save you time, money and wasted calories.
 For more pintxos reviews check out the latest blog by clicking here.

-Our first stop was La Cuchara de San Telmo which opened in the early noughties with a mission to be innovative with made to order dishes.
+Our first stop was the deservedly lauded La Cuchara de San Telmo.
+They have been around since the early noughties with a mission is to be innovative through their made to order dishes.
 My god are they bloody good.
 I’d go as far as to say it would be a culinary crime not to go.

-The risotto we had was creamy in consistency with a right amount of bite and blasted our palates with flavour.
+First up was a risotto which had a luscious consistency with a right amount of bite in the grains and blasted our palates with flavour.

-Fork tender veal cheeks with a viscous full bodied jus, was dredged over chickpea hummus, a herby salsa verde provided freshness.
-It is the sort food I yearn for regardless of weather and I wouldn’t have any qualms about bathing in it, or wolfing it down, sauce dripping from my chin!
+Fork tender veal cheeks with a viscous full bodied jus was dredged over chickpea hummus, a herby salsa verde provided a peppy freshness.
+It is the sort food I yearn for regardless of weather, and I wouldn’t have any qualms about bathing in it, or wolfing it down, sauce dripping from my chin!

 Foie gras seared to a golden brown, served with its own pan juices, a dash of honey, mustard and orange peel was mouth-watering and healthy (cough!).
 Forgive me if you’re vegetarian – pretend I never mentioned it.